AIron-Fist/dev_oss_sv/README.md

 # 🧠 The Algorithmic Conscience

 A silent auditor for high-stakes decision-making.
-Built to reveal cognitive bias, ethical blind spots, and logical fallacies in real-time conversations.
+Built to reveal cognitive bias, ethical blind spots, and logical fallacies in high-stakes conversations.

 ## 🚀 Overview

-In environments where decisions carry immense weight—boardrooms, legal negotiations, crisis response—human judgment is vulnerable to emotion, pressure, and bias. **The Algorithmic Conscience** is a lightweight AI-powered web app that acts as an invisible participant, surfacing hidden flaws in reasoning and ethics during live discussions.
+In environments where decisions carry immense weight—boardrooms, legal negotiations, crisis response—human judgment is vulnerable to emotion, pressure, and bias. **The Algorithmic Conscience** is a lightweight AI-powered web app that acts as an invisible participant, surfacing hidden flaws in reasoning and ethics during discussions.

 This project transforms gpt-oss-20b into a domain-specific cognitive advisor, showcasing the model’s ability to perform abstract reasoning, ethical analysis, and psychological insight.